Reform in relegation zone after Beijing's own goals

 By Pete Sweeney and Michelle Price

-SHANGHAI/HONG KONG China was taking great strides in liberalising its financial infrastructure until its stock market crash began last month, but Beijing's attempts to arrest the rout have torpedoed one after another of its reform goals.
+SHANGHAI/HONG KONG, July 9 China was taking great strides in liberalising its financial infrastructure until its stock market crash began last month, but Beijing's attempts to arrest the rout have torpedoed one after another of its reform goals.

 As China loosened up its command economy, its leaders wanted to encourage foreign capital, internationalise its currency and free markets to allocate capital more efficiently than has been achieved by state-controlled banks and government oversight.